 - If they have a school commitment.
 Students will need to talk to the teacher in charge of the activity and ensure they organise an extension or a late assessment BEFORE the event

-If students do require an extension then you need to complete a Missed Assessment / Extension Application Form and give it to their Dean.
-Work is not accepted after the due date unless in exceptional circumstances or 1,2 apply above.
+If students do require an extension then you need to complete the Extension Application form below by clicking on their Year level, these can also be found on their cohort classroom pages.
+Work is not accepted after the due date unless in exceptional circumstances or 1 or 2 apply above.

 If students are away on the day of an assessment due to sickness or family trauma, a parent guardian needs to contact the school to let us know the student is away.
-We also require the Missed Assessment / Extension Application Form to be completed.
+We also require the Extension Application form to be completed.

 Extensions for school commitments will not be given after the date.